aaskjer/Blackjack-Game/FAQ.md

 - **Global Cooldown** — after any `!blackjack`, nobody can start another game until it expires.
 - **User Cooldown** — applies only to the individual player who just played.
+- Games from players who left the chat or do not respond anymore, ends automatically after some time.

 Both are set on the **⏱️ Cooldown** tab and applied directly to the Streamer.bot command via `CPH.CommandSetGlobalCooldownDuration` / `CPH.CommandSetUserCooldownDuration`. `0` disables either one.